 While seniors can expect their senses to weaken as they age, it still has a significant impact on their daily life.
 Thus, providers of home health care in California take these into account when creating their care programs.
 But how can you help your older loved ones who might have such sensory impairment?
-Let’s take a closer look on managing sensory impairment for seniors.
+Let’s take a closer look.

 The Prevalent Sensory Impairment Issues Seniors Face